fonttools/fontbakery/docs/source/user/USAGE.md

 This will create a folder called `check_results/` then run the `check-googlefonts` subcommand on every family, saving individual per-family reports in json format into subdirectories.

+### fontbakery check-fontval

+This is a wrapper around the Microsoft Font Validator.

+Usage is similar to the check-googlefonts command described above.

 #### Old Command Line Tools